MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

     [uuid(7aed49e3-a93f-497a-811c-749c6b6b6c65), object, pointer_default(unique)]
     interface ICoreWebView2ContextMenuItem : IUnknown
     {

+        /// Gets the unlocalized name for the `ContextMenuItem`.
+Use this to distinguish
+        /// between context menu item types.
+        [propget] HRESULT Name([out, retval] LPWSTR* value);

         /// Gets the localized label for the `ContextMenuItem`.
+Will contain an ampersand for characters to be used
+        /// as keyboard accelerator.
         [propget] HRESULT Label([out, retval] LPWSTR* value);

-        /// Gets the unlocalized name for the `ContextMenuItem`.
-Use this to distinguish items with
-        /// same Descriptor such as Extension items and items with Other as descriptor.
-        [propget] HRESULT Name([out, retval] LPWSTR* value);

-        /// Gets the descriptor for the `ContextMenuItem`.
-        [propget] HRESULT Descriptor([out, retval] COREWEBVIEW2_CONTEXT_MENU_ITEM_DESCRIPTOR* value);

         /// Gets the Command ID for the `ContextMenuItem`.
 Use this to report the `SelectedCommandId` in `ContextMenuRequested` event.
         [propget] HRESULT CommandId([out, retval] INT32* value);

-        /// Gets the keyboard shortcut for this ContextMenuItem.
+        /// Gets the localized keyboard shortcut for this ContextMenuItem.
 It will be the empty
         /// string if there is no keyboard shortcut.
         /// This is text intended to be displayed to the end user to show the keyboard shortcut.
         /// For example this property is `Ctrl+Shift+I` for the "Inspect" `ContextMenuItem`.
         [propget] HRESULT ShortcutKeyDescription([out, retval] LPWSTR* value);

         /// Gets the Icon for the `ContextMenuItem` in PNG format in the form of an IStream.
+        /// Stream will be rewound to the start of the PNG.
         [propget] HRESULT Icon([out, retval] IStream** value);

         /// Gets the `ContextMenuItem` kind.